alex-chung1/GarageLog/README.md

 ## Overview

 GarageLog provides a centralized place to track vehicle ownership and maintenance history.
-Users can add vehicles, record mileage, document maintenance and repairs, track service costs, and distinguish between DIY work and professional services.
+Users can add their vehicles, record mileage, document maintenance and repairs, track service costs, and distinguish between DIY work and professional services.

 The project was built as a full-stack application to explore modern application architecture, authentication, database design, API development, and containerized development workflows.